DevExpress-Examples/asp-net-core-dashboard-customize-color-palettes/README.md

 ### Sales by SalesPerson Dashboard

 In the *Sales By SalesPerson* dashboard, the color palette is changed in the UI.
+You can customize color palettes either in the [Dashboard Item Menu](https://docs.devexpress.com/Dashboard/117446/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-item-menu) or in the [Color Scheme Page](https://docs.devexpress.com/Dashboard/117444/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-menu).
 The pie dashboard item (Quantity) uses the local color scheme, other two dashboard items use the global color scheme.

 ![Web Dashboard - Customizing Color Palettes Local and Global Scheme](images/custom-color-palettes-local.png)